MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-sensitivity-label-overview.md

 ## Mandatory label policy

 To help ensure comprehensive protection and governance of sensitive data, organizations can require users to apply labels to their sensitive Power BI content.
 Such a policy is called a mandatory label policy.
-See [Mandatory lable policy](service-security-sensitivity-label-mandatory-label-policy.md) for more information.
+See [Mandatory label policy](service-security-sensitivity-label-mandatory-label-policy.md) for more information.

 ## Admin APIs for setting and removing labels programmatically